riverhuang1107/everai_documentation/API Reference/en/everai_app_api.md

 |recentDays  |integer |display the workers that have existed in the between before day and now, default 2 day, value unit is day|

 ### Response

+Here’s what the response payload looks like as JSON:

 ```json
 {